mixxxdj/website/content/news/XXXX-XX-XX-gsoc-final-blog-fatih-emre-yildiz.md

 * [findonwebfactory.h](https://github.com/mixxxdj/mixxx/blob/main/src/widget/findonwebmenufactory.h)
 * [Find On Web Menu Services Folder](https://github.com/mixxxdj/mixxx/tree/main/src/widget/findonwebmenuservices)

-With that, I have learned design patterns.
-Not only the factory design pattern, Even though I didn't use it I also learned the other design patterns, such as Abstract Factory, Singleton, and more.
-I am pretty sure that I will encounter these general problems in software and I will use the design patterns.

 ##### *Editable Track Menu*
 While discussing the `Find On Web` feature on Zulip.
 There was an idea which was the Track Menu getting crowded and we might consider making it editable.
 At first I thought the same and this feature would be nice to have and that can help me to get to know the code base for the preference option.
 So I tried to make it, just to learn how to deal with the preferences.
 After I introduced this idea on the Zulip channel, that was rejected by the community.
 So we have decided to not implement this.

-Even though we didn't implement this, this taught me that the code base for the preference option (which I was going to use later for the cover art fetcher and the track suggestion feature), I was encountering a Segmentation Fault while implementing this and I have learned to debug with the GNU Debugger, thanks to my mentor.
-At last, I have learned that `communication is the key` in a community.

 ##### *Cover Art Fetcher*
 This is the third side project for the Track Suggestion Feature.
-Fetching cover art from different services.
-According to the search we have done, we decided to fetch the cover art from CAA (Cover Art Archive).
-The Cover Art Archive described as on Its web page as "The Cover Art Archive is a joint project between the Internet Archive and MusicBrainz, whose goal is to make cover art images available to everyone on the Internet in an organized and convenient way."
+Fetching cover art from online resources.
+According to the search we have done, we decided to fetch the cover art from Cover Art Archive (CAA) hosted by https://archive.org.
+The Cover Art Archive is a joint project between the Internet Archive and MusicBrainz.

-Since the status of the related PR is not merged yet, I will tell you what is on that branch in this section and what is left to do in the Future Work section.

 The CAA uses the track's Release MBID (MusicBrainz Identifier) to retrieve cover art.
-For that, the `Import Metadata From Musicbrainz` could be used.
-The results returned from the Music Brainz have Release IDs, and by using that we can start to get cover arts from the CAA.
-To do that, the new network task needed to add, and the design of the `Import Metadata From Musicbrainz` should have been changed.
+For that, the `Import Metadata From Musicbrainz` feature could be used.

 While Implementing this, At first, I sent the request as described in the API documentation.
 I was having the response but not correctly, it was saying that the redirected response is received.
-At first, I tried to solve this issue by sending another request to the redirected URL which was a really poor solution.
+At first, I tried to solve this issue by sending another request to the redirected URL which was not possible.
 Then I stopped for a moment and thought about what I can do in this situation, then I found out that QT's class QNetworkAccessManager has [Redirect Policy](https://doc.qt.io/qt-6/qnetworkrequest.html#RedirectPolicy-enum) already.
 After a long time trying to fix this issue, that was surprising that the solution was in front of me and that was simple.

-After solving this, I realized that the response consists of links of the cover art in different sizes as a JSON format.
-The possible sizes can be 250px, 500px, 1200px and if it is available also the HQ!
-Which can be bigger in size such as 3-5-10 Megabytes.
-This response also had the back cover art besides then the main cover art.
-After discussing that with the community, we have decided to only allow the front cover art, also with every possible size, which means HQ is included too!

-Then we needed a different Network Task to get the `Actual Image` of the cover art.
-According to the user choices.
-Users can choose between these available pixels.
-After this task was done, we needed to decide how will it be the use case.

 There was another problem related to the links task.
 Some of the results retrieved from MusicBrainz didn't have related cover art.
 The response was 404.
 That was changing the dialog window to network error, and by that, the metadata results were lost.
 Thus we needed to have a different use case for the dialog.

+After solving this, I realized that the response consists of links of the cover art in different sizes as a JSON format.
+The possible sizes were 250px, 500px all the time and if it is available for that individual release 1200px and also the HQ!
+HQ could be bigger in size such as 3-5-10 Megabytes.
+This response also had the back cover art besides then the main cover art.
+After discussing that with the community, we have decided to only allow the front cover art but with the every possible size, which means HQ is included too.

+On the preferences the user will see these options:

+* Lowest:  250x250
+* Medium:  500x500
+* High:    1200x1200 if available on CAA.
+* Highest: More than 1200px if available on CAA.

+Then we needed a different Network Task to get the `Actual Image` of the cover art.
+According to the preferences chosen by the user, the actual image can be retrieved.
+After this task is done, we had to decide to use case.

 There were many use cases discussed and tested.
 The possible use cases and their Pros and Cons can be found in the discussion on Zulip and on the related PR.
 But to make this section as short as possible and descriptive at the same time, I would like to talk about just one of the use cases which is declined due to various reasons.

 At first, we tried to fetch all the links and their smallest size cover art as thumbnails.
-We did it after the metadata fetching is a success before showing the metadata results.
 This was not changing the dialog window to the network error, and all the cover arts were ready when fetching is finished.
-But that was not the best use case, because it was increasing the time of the fetching visibly, there were a lot of network requests that needed to send, and that needed another task for fetching the cover art thumbnails.
+But that was not the best use case, because it was increasing the fetching time extremely, there were a lot of network requests that needed to send, and that needed another task for fetching the cover art thumbnails.

 The best use case was to change the `Import Metadata From Musicbrainz` window to be suitable for cover art fetching.
 That was solving all the possible issues mentioned.

 Right now, users can select between the lowest quality to highest quality, when they press apply on the tag fetcher cover art is downloaded and updated for that track.